Asteroid mining: Contamination of celestial bodies

 Although OEM will differ in many ways from operations on Earth, the risk of contamination from spills or accidents remains an important concern.
 On Earth, spills from mining and processing have caused long-term environmental damage that has often been difficult to reverse.
 It's crucial that similar risks are taken seriously in space, with strong safeguards and contingency plans in place from the outset.

-The severe health and environmental consequences of rare earth mining on Earth, including radioactive contamination of waterways, increased rates of cancer in affected communities, arsenic poisoning, and long-term degradation of soil and water systems.
+Rare earth mining on Earth has severe health and environmental consequences, including radioactive contamination of waterways, increased rates of cancer in affected communities, arsenic poisoning, and long-term degradation of soil and water systems.
 While these impacts are terrestrial, the same extractive logic based on environmental sacrifice and regulatory avoidance, could be extended to off-Earth contexts.
 If left unregulated, OEM could lead to similar disregard for the integrity of planetary bodies, treating them as consequence-free zones for contamination.

 Several asteroids are thought to be relatively untouched since the early formation of the solar system, making them valuable targets for scientific research.
 These bodies may contain important clues about the distribution of water, the presence of organic compounds, and the conditions under which planets formed.

 Planetary protection is a set of international guidelines designed to prevent harmful contamination of celestial bodies.
 For example, although most asteroids are not expected to support life, the accidental introduction of Earth-based microbes or substances could still compromise their natural state.
 The Committee on Space Research (COSPAR) also outlines procedures to minimise biological contamination, but enforcement may become increasingly difficult as commercial missions expand into deep space.